kbengine/kbengine/kbe/src/lib/python/Doc/library/binhex.rst

 If you code or decode textfiles on non-Macintosh platforms they will still use the old Macintosh newline convention (carriage-return as end of line).

-As of this writing, :func:`hexbin` appears to not work in all cases.